Uk

 Guide to the Best Electric Toothbrushes for Kids and Babies in the UK

-There are many kids' electric toothbrushes, some with fun features like lighting up, playing sounds or designed with fun characters.
+There are many kids' electric toothbrushes on the market in the UK, some with fun features like lighting up, playing sounds or designed with fun characters.
 But despite the number of products available, some experts recommend sticking to a manual toothbrush until a certain age.

 In this article, we will examine the different sides of the ‘electric vs. manual' debate when it comes to toothbrushes for kids and answer the following questions: